Key Takeaways

 The real story is, I went to a restaurant and splurged a bit on dinner—the cost of which completely blew my ‘Dining Out’ category.
 I decided to roll with the punches and move money from a different category of my budget to pay for the meal.

 The next morning, as I reviewed my budget to cover the overspending, I realized the true impact of my night out: my ‘Next Bike’ category (which had been a long-term goal of mine for a while) had taken a hit for a meal that was, all in all, not that memorable (with the exception of this budgeting lesson, of course).
-Facing my money in the light of day, through the brutally honest lens of my YNAB budget, I realized I wasn't making intentional choices about how to save money and spend it.
+Facing my money in the light of day, through the brutally honest lens of my YNAB plan, I realized I wasn't making intentional choices about how to save money and spend it.
 This led me to a question that changed my life:

 If I’d known I was eating my bike last night, would I still have ordered the garlic and balsamic mussels as a first course?